Private client law in Switzerland: overview

 A person who loses capacity can only make a will if he is deemed to have the necessary capacity to do so.

 Proposals for reform

 There is currently a federal initiative under way, which seeks a referendum on whether to introduce a federal gift and inheritance tax.
 The new tax would replace the respective cantonal regimes.
 The applicable flat rate would be 20%.
 Spouses would be exempt and the threshold would be CHF2 million (see Question 7).

 In addition, there is a federal initiative pending that aims to abolish the lump sum taxation regimes that exist in several Swiss cantons.
-It is expected that this vote will take place in the latter half of 2014, or in 2015.
+It is expected that this vote will take place on 30 November 2014.
 If the initiative prevails, it is likely that there will be a transition period.

 Finally, Regulation (EU) 650/2012 on jurisdiction, applicable law, recognition and enforcement of decisions and acceptance and enforcement of authentic instruments in matters of succession and on the creation of a European Certificate of Succession (Succession Regulation) came into force on 16 August 2012 and will become directly applicable on 17 August 2015.
 Although the Succession Regulation does not change the substantive Swiss inheritance law, it will affect Swiss residents in relation to other EU member states (such as in relation to citizenship, assets located in an EU member state, time spent in an EU member state on a regular basis and so on).

 Description.
 Official website of Switzerland's Federal Authorities, where original and up-to-date language of the text of the legislation can be obtained.
 Original texts are available in German, French and Italian.
 The website provides for an English translation of some of the texts.
 However, as English is not an official language in Switzerland, these translations are for information purposes only.

 Description.
 Official website of the Swiss Federal Court, which includes court decisions in German, French or Italian.
 No English translations are available.